This post may contain affiliate links.

 Step 8: Let cool completely, then slice into bars.

-Recipe variations
+Recipe Variations

 - Add some crunch: Add chopped walnuts or almonds for an extra crunch and a boost of omega-3s.

-Storing: These oatmeal bars can be stored in an airtight container at room temperature for up to 4 days, or refrigerated to extend their freshness to a week.
+Store these oatmeal bars can be stored in an airtight container at room temperature for up to 4 days, or refrigerated to extend their freshness to a week.

-Freezing: Yes, you can freeze these bars!
-Wrap the bars individually in plastic wrap and place them in a freezer bag.
+To freeze, wrap the bars individually in plastic wrap and place them in a freezer bag.
 They can be frozen for up to 3 months.
 To defrost let the bars thaw on the countertop, and reheat in the microwave for 20-30 seconds.

-Jess’s Tips
+Expert Tips

-- Line Your Pan: Use parchment paper to line your pan for easy removal and clean-up.
+- Line your pan: Use parchment paper to line your pan for easy removal and clean-up.

-- Don’t Overmix: Mix the ingredients until just combined to avoid dense bars.
+- Don’t overmix: Mix the ingredients until just combined to avoid dense bars.

-- Cool Completely: Allow the bars to cool completely in the pan for easier slicing and better texture.
+- Cool completely: Allow the bars to cool completely in the pan for easier slicing and better texture.
 If you try to remove them too quickly they can fall apart.

 Frequently Asked Questions